|

 courtship behavior, sunset lighting, dramatic backgrounds, eye ball shots,

-museum and aquarium shots, petroglyphs, totems, art, whale watching,
+museum and aquarium shots, petroglyphs, totems, art, aerial, whale watching,

-One of world’s finest files of orcas, humpback whales, and dolphins.
+One of world’s finest files of orca, humpback whale, and dolphin photos.

 Images especially suited for advertising, books, calendars, cards.
 Sharks-